xmeatballx/p5js-in-max-template/README.md

 ## demonstration of the node.script object in Max 8

-### to run: clone repo, click start server, open browser tab at url "localhost:3000"
+### to run: clone repo, open p5-in-max.maxpat in Max 8, click start server, open browser tab at url "localhost:3000"